30 September 2022

 1. Legal structure and ownership

-Buzzacott LLP is a limited liability partnership incorporated in England and Wales and is owned by its members.
-As at 30 September 2020 there were 27 individuals who were members (who are referred to as ‘Equity Partners’).
+Buzzacott LLP is a limited liability partnership registered in England and Wales and is owned by its members.
+As at 30 September 2022, there were 28 individuals who were members.
 The Firm operates from a single office in London.

 3. Governance structure